amsfreeman/prost-an-oktoberfest-guide/README.md

 - cd into the client side
     - Run npm install
 - cd back to top level
+    - Make sure you are using pipenv 3.8.13
+        - If not, type pipenv 3.18.13 to use that version
     - Run pipenv install
     - Enter shell by running pipenv shell
 - Open one server and cd into the server